 Further, the Sponsor is subject to certain lock-in requirements applicable to the Units held by it.
-For further details of the lock-in requirements applicable to Units held by Sponsors , please see Section V, Question 13.
+For further details of the lock-in requirements applicable to Units held by Sponsors, please see Section V, Question 13.

-3. What is a Sponsor Group?
+03 What is a Sponsor Group?

-Where the Sponsor is a body corporate, the Sponsor Group includes:
+Where the Sponsor is a Body Corporate, the Sponsor Group includes:

-- (a) Entities or persons which are controlled by the body corporate; - (b) Entities or persons which control such body corporate; and - (c) Entities or persons which are controlled by persons identified in (ii) above;
+- (a) Entities or persons which are controlled by the Body Corporate; - (b) Entities or persons which control such Body Corporate; and - (c) Entities or persons which are controlled by persons identified in (b) above.

-Where the Sponsor is an individual, the sponsor group includes:
+Where the Sponsor is an individual, the Sponsor Group includes: